 Purpose of the Test

-A student will take the placement test only once on 10th August 2018.
-Any student who fails the test must take both MATH1020 (General Mathematics) and MATH1510 (Calculus for Engineers) in Term 1, 2018-19.
-Any student who passes the test will only have to take MATH1510.
+Students who fail the test must take both MATH1020 (General Mathematics) and MATH1510 (Calculus for Engineers) in Term 1, 2020-21.
+Students who pass the test will only have to take MATH1510.

 There are no exemptions made for the placement test!